 Says Victoria Sweet, an associate clinical professor of medicine at the University of California in San Francisco.
 “If you’re always doing something, there’s no way to get anything new into your mind; there’s no way to reach new conclusions”.

-In the mornings at work, Sweet particularly likes to sit with her cup of coffee … and do nothing else!
+In the mornings at home or at work, Sweet particularly likes to sit with her cup of coffee … and do nothing else!
 “You don’t have to have your coffee and read the paper and talk to someone and send an sms.
 Just drink the coffee” she says.

 Performing repetitive tasks are fine for allowing the mind to wander.

 Think ‘shower time’.
-Washing is second nature, repetitive and without any other distractions, allows our minds to wander.
-How many fantastic thoughts and ideas have ‘popped’ into your head whilst you’re in the shower or bath?
+Washing is second nature, repetitive and without any other distractions and allows our mind to wander.
+How many fantastic thoughts and ideas have popped into your head whilst you’re in the shower or bath?

 Idleness stimulates the parasympathetic nervous system

-The parasympathetic nervous system importantly serves to slow the heart rate, slowing many bodily functions including our breathing.
-This creates a host of healthful outcomes, primarily allowing our bodies to repair as we’re in a more relaxed state.
+The parasympathetic nervous system importantly serves to slow your heart rate, slowing many bodily functions including breathing.
+This creates a host of healthful outcomes, primarily allowing your body to repair as you’re in a more relaxed state.

-All our busyness and our mis-belief we ‘must’ be switched on all the time can exhaust the sympathetic nervous system, the part of the autonomic nervous system that prepares the body to cope with stress.
+All our busyness and our misbelief we must be switched on all the time can exhaust our sympathetic nervous system, the part of the autonomic nervous system that prepares our body to cope with stress.

 This is not about meditating, which in effect is about controlling your mind.